Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 How does one qualify for aid and attendance or housebound rating?

 The application form has a block allowing for a request for either rating.
 Submitting medical evidence in advance instead of waiting for a request from VA can help expedite the process of getting this rating.
-We have provided in our book support packet, a sample form that might be used for this purpose.

 Can the non-veteran spouse of a living veteran receive a rating for aid and attendance or housebound?